30 Best Apps that Pay You to Play Games ($$$)

 5. Willy Wonka Slots

-Willy Wonka Slots is your lucky ticket to FREE authentic, casino-style slot machine games, and the iconic cast of Willy Wonka and the Chocolate Factory!
-Spin to win amazing prizes in this scrumptious free slot game!
+Willy Wonka Slots is your lucky ticket to FREE authentic, casino-style games, and the iconic cast of Willy Wonka and the Chocolate Factory!
+Spin to win amazing prizes in this scrumptious free game!

 Create your very own garden of crazy Wonka creations in Sweet Candy Crops, our newest mini-game.
 Spin in machines to find the best seeds, plant, grow, and watch the Credits roll in!

-Play is sweeter than ever with free casino slots, fun mini-games, and Las Vegas-style slot machines!
+Play is sweeter than ever with free games, fun mini-games, and slot machines!
 Join Charlie as he tours the most eccentric and unusual candy factory of all, Willy Wonka's Chocolate Factory.

 Play Willy Wonka Slots (Android Only)